lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 9. The next thing we want to do is to explore the Team Data Table, which is in the upper part of the Experiments Section.
 Let's move the Text over and expand Experiments.

    + The data in this table come from - you guessed it, the team data file.
-In fact, throughout the sim UI, we've used the convention that red font signifies "read in from team data".
+In fact, throughout the sim UI, we've used the convention that red font means "read in from team data".

 ![](https://github.com/lzim/teampsd/blob/master/resources/icons/red_slider_experiment.png)